azielinskiACC/eval_SIPER_sentiments/README.md

 With the provided code the sentiment and confidence can be constructed from the SIPER evaluation reports.

 * **LanguageDetectionTIKA.java:** For classification of documents based on n-grams and word sets based on TIKA, a language detection tool for 18 languages.
 Files are read from a directory and split into subdirecrtory by language. [https://www.tutorialspoint.com/tika/tika_language_detection.htm]
-* **concepts_k500_50.R:** Extracts concepts from the structural topic model output, the number of words, topics, and FREX weighing can be adjusted in the code to get at the differend K/FREX scenarios.
+* **GetSentencesFittingPerformanceCategories.java:** Extracts sentences from individual SIPER documents that contain a term from the performance thesaurus.
 * **proquest-skipgrams.py:** Code to learn the concept embeddings to find out which are distal or proximal linkages.
 * **obtain_innovation_years_proquest_msearch_chunks_only_hits_filtered.py:** Looks up each dyad and dumps when it was first introduced, introduced thesis ID and future uptakes for that dyad.
 * **merge_innovations_uptakes_files.py:** Aggregates uptakes etc. by thesis ID.
 * **merge_innovations_uptakes_files.py:** Runs Structural Topic Models at specified range of K (50-1000 in the paper).
+* **concepts_k500_50.R:** Extracts concepts from the structural topic model output, the number of words, topics, and FREX weighing can be adjusted in the code to get at the differend K/FREX scenarios.

 ## Logic for computing novelty and uptake
 We seek to compute the sentiment for each sentence for each document language-wise.
 To find the uptake of an evaluation concept, we first find the .
 This logic an be implemented in many ways based on your needs.
 Below we point to one such implementation that was suited for compute infrastructure.
 Note that the below implementation by its design requires customization because of the heavy setup needed.
 We chose this approach because envisioned future projects that needed this anyways where we needed efficient ways of identifying evaluation cartegories a given set of terms.